 Figure 13.
 Flow cytometric analysis of CD51/61 expression in Lymphoma cell lines.

 Human lymphoma cell lines (HT, HDLM2, SC1) were stained with anti-human CD51/61 antibody or isotype control.
 Mean fluorescence for CD51/61 and control were determined by flow cytometry.
 Above are A) representative fluorescent histograms and B) Fluorescence intensity data from a representative experiment of N=3.
 CD51/61 expression was compared to isotype control and found to be significant in all cell lines HT, HDLM2 and HEK p<0.001, SC1 p<0.006.
-CD51/61 expression in cells lines was also compared to that in HEK cells known to be infected by adenovirus, expression was significantly less in HT, SC1 and HDLM2 cells p = <0.0001
+CD51/61 expression in cells lines was also compared to that in HEK cells known to be infected by adenovirus, expression was significantly less in HT and SC1 p = <0.0001. but showed similar expression HDLM2 relative to isotype control. p= <0.001.

 Following confirmation of both CD20 expression and Ad infection the next step was to begin engineering a CD20 specific adenovirus.